Skip to content

 To find the exact issues with a grayed out runtime, hover over the lines showing its characteristics: tooltips will appear, showing the missing capabilities.

-The optional API keys can also be pre-set when NL Flow "remembers" the keys that were associated with the workflow during a previous publication in the same runtime, but you can add, change or remove them freely.
+API keys can be already set in the wizard because NL Flow "remembers" the keys that were associated with the workflow during a previous publication in the same runtime, but you can add, change or remove them freely.

 • To associate an existing API key to the workflow: